Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

-\textit{Resource states from a dual-unitary circuit.}--- We consider $N$ qubits arranged on a line, denote Pauli operators as $X,Y,Z$, and write the eigenbasis of $Z$ as $|0\rangle,|1\rangle$.
-Dynamics are generated by the kicked Ising model, which is defined by the Floquet evolution $U_F = e^{-i h \sum_{i=1}^N Y_i } e^{-i H_\text{Ising} \tau}$ where $H_\text{Ising} = J\sum_{i=1}^{N-1} Z_i Z_{i+1} + g \sum_{i=1}^N Z_i$.
+\textit{Resource states from a dual-unitary circuit.}--- We consider $N$ qubits arranged on a line, denote Pauli operators including the identity as $I,X,Y,Z$, and write the eigenbasis of $Z$ as $|0\rangle,|1\rangle$.
+Dynamics are generated by the kicked Ising model, which is defined by the Floquet evolution $U_F = e^{-i h \sum_{i=1}^N Y_i } e^{-i H_\text{Ising} \tau}$ where $H_\text{Ising} = J\sum_{i=1}^{N-1} Z_i Z_{i+1} + g \sum_{i=1}^N Z_i$ \footnote{{We note that the entanglement generation properties of $U_F$ were also previously studied in Refs.~\cite{Pal2018,Naik2019}.}}.
 We fix $\tau=1$ and $J,h=\pm \pi/4$, since the evolution generated by $U_F$ is dual unitary only for these parameters.
 The parameter $g$ is chosen such that the evolution is also Clifford, meaning that any product of Pauli operators is mapped to another product of Pauli operators under conjugation by $U_F$.
 This important property will allow us compensate for random measurement outcomes and achieve deterministic computation.
-This property holds for $g=0$ and $g=\pm \pi/4$, but we focus on the latter as the former corresponds to free-fermion evolution which generates efficiently simulable matchgate circuits and thus inhibits universal MBQC (see Appendix~\ref{sec:clusterqca}). $U_F$ is then equivalent to the following quantum circuit (up to irrelevant phases and Pauli operators \footnote{Pauli operators and global phases will change the stabilizers $S_i^{(k)}$ and generators of rotations $O_k(\ell)$ only by a phase which affects neither the physics of the resource states nor their computational capability.}):
+This property holds for $g=0$ and $g=\pm \pi/4$, but we focus on the latter and leave the former to the discussions at the end. $U_F$ is then equivalent to the quantum circuit (up to irrelevant phases and Pauli operators \footnote{Pauli operators and global phases will change the stabilizers $S_i^{(k)}$ and generators of rotations $O_k(\ell)$ only by a phase which affects neither the physics of the resource states nor their computational capability.}),

 where we define the gates $CZ = I-2|11\rangle \langle 11|$, $H = \frac{X + Z}{\sqrt{2}}$ and $S = \sqrt{Z} = \mathrm{diag}(1,i)$.
 We note that the single-qubit gate $HS$ cyclically permutes the three Pauli operators under conjugation.